PiotrWarzachowski/DocMind/README.md

 # Welcome to Docmind 📑

-Docmind is a **Next.js** application that allows you to **talk with your PDF**.
+You can see and test the application here: https://doc-mind.vercel.app Docmind is a **Next.js** application that allows you to **talk with your PDF**.
 It uses custom **vector database with OpenAI API** to perform search, it **works preety amazing** 😎, you can **see showcase** in documentation.
 Documentation is done using gitbook, you can find it **[here](https://docmind.gitbook.io/docmind/)**.
 Feel free to **star this project** ⭐.
 Contributors are welcome.